forta-network/docs/docs/scanner-quickstart.md

   jsonRpc:
     url: http://your-node:8545

-# Defaulting to scan node url because it is not set
+# Defaulting to scan node url because it is not set - the best option when running a node
 # jsonRpcProxy:
 #   jsonRpc:
 #     url: http://your-node:8545